Cisco Spark Poised to Compete with Microsoft Skype for Business

 By Jim Lundy

-It isn’t a coincidence that Spark was announced less than a week after Microsoft announced the new edition of Office 365 – E5, that includes an expanded version of Skype for Business (See my Blog on E5 Pricing Surge).
+It isn’t a coincidence that Spark was announced less than a week after Microsoft announced the new edition of Office 365, E5, which includes an expanded version of Skype for Business (see the blog on the E5 pricing surge).
 Microsoft is still in the process of launching E5 and Skype for Business.
 Cisco is one of the competitors Microsoft has targeted with the Skype for Business update.
-With Cisco Spark announcement this week, the battle just got interesting.
+With the Cisco Spark announcement this week, the battle just got interesting.

 Microsoft Skype for Business and Office 365 E5 License

-The battle to win the Digital Workplace is on.
-Unified and Communicaitons and Collaboration (UCC) is really what Spark and Skype for Business represent.
-As we said last week, delivering great voice (with Quality of Service (QoS)) and video in the Cloud is no easy feat.
-This is where Cisco has a lead, but Microsoft’s vaunted Sales organization will be pushing the upgrade to E5 very hard.
+The battle to win the digital workplace is on.
+Unified Communicaitons and Collaboration (UCC) is really what Spark and Skype for Business represent.
+As we said last week, delivering great voice with Quality of Service (QoS) and video in the cloud is no easy feat.
+This is where Cisco has a lead, but Microsoft’s vaunted sales organization will be pushing the upgrade to E5 very hard.
 This is a war and it is just getting started.

-Editors Note: Aragon will be publishing its Third Aragon Research Globe on Web and Video Conferencing later in December.
-Cisco and Microsoft are both evaluated in that Research Note.
+Editor’s Note: Aragon will be publishing its third Aragon Research Globe on Web and Video Conferencing later in December.
+Cisco and Microsoft are both evaluated in that note.